 Citizenship GCSE: What is Political power?

-This film provides an animated summary of the key aspects relating to political power.
+This short film provides an animated summary of the key aspects relating to political power.

 The history, forms and ideas that make and maintain political power are all examined.

 While the film serves to provide an overview of the general concepts, it largely focuses on political power in the United Kingdom.

 Through a series of engaging animations, it provides an explanation of subjects as they pertain to modern day life, including representative and direct democracy.

 This short film could provide a springboard for a class research project and discussion on the merits of representative democracy versus direct democracy, and versus other forms of governance.